jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 There are several open channel flow tutorial cases that come with OpenFoam.
 We focus on the **damBreak** tutorial and **weirOverflow** tutorial.
-We shall perform sensitivity analysis changing some mesh, solver and other parts of the cases.
+We shall perform sensitivity analysis changing mesh, solver and other parts of the cases.

 3. Setting up open channel flow cases ###
 Certain additional parameter is needed in open channel flow.
 First, because the interface between water and air is a free surface need to track this over time.
-In these tutorials a new variable called alpha.water which denotes the.....
+A new variable called alpha.water which denotes the
 We have
 $ 0 \le alpha.water \le 1.0$.